 Do you suppose that Earth is unique among the other 1000 billion trillion planets in the universe?

 What are the odds that there are other people out there?
-Does God like any of them better than us?
+(And other imaginary gods?)

-We don't need all those other stars and planets.
-All we need is one star, Sun, with one planet,
+We don't need all those other galaxies, stars and planets.
+All we need is one star, Sun, with one

-Earth, with an orbital period of exactly 364 days, and one satellite, Moon, with an orbital period of
+planet, Earth, with an orbital period of exactly 364 days, and one satellite, Moon, with an orbital

 Presumably God wanted the extra galaxies, stars and planets.
 I'm sure he didn't just say "oops".
 He